riyazbaghdad/TrafficSignClassifier/writeup_template.md

 ![alt text][image1]

-After Augmentation of training data, the following chart depicts the numbers

-![alt text][image1.1]

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)##

-As a first step, I decided to convert the images to grayscale because of the computation cost factor involved when working on color RGB images, plus in this task the color has little significance.
+- convert the images to grayscale because of the computation cost factor involved when working on color RGB images, plus in this task the color has little significance.

-Then I normalized the images into [0,1] range instead of [0,255].
-Both the steps resulted in an increase with final test accuracy.
+- Saturating the intensity values at 1 and 99 percentile.
+Min/max normalization to the [0, 1] range.
+- Subtraction of its mean from the image, making the values centered around 0 and in the [-1, 1] range.

+The percentile-based method gave an additional (approx.) 1% improvement over simple min/max normalization (this method was mentioned in the paper(Ciresan (2012): Multi-Column Deep Neural Network for Traffic Sign Classification)).

 I considered the LeNet Network as my model classifier.
-I had to tweak the input dimensions to 32x32x1 as the input shape.
+I had to tweak the input dimensions to 32x32x1 as the input shape and increase the number of output feature maps as it improved my model accuracies.

 After several iterative approach, I felt that Dropout totally increased the robustness of the network thereby resulting in an increase with accuracy.
 Also by viewing the graph above of the training images, I decided to augment them to result in an increase of accuracy and robustness.

+Augmentation:
+  - I tried several augmentation techniques like Rotation, Noise and Affine tranformation.
+After comparing the final training results, I had to stick with "Affine Transformation" as the augmentation resulted in an improvement.

 Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]
+![alt text][image3] ![alt text][image7]

 Here is an example of an original image and an augmented image:

-![alt text][image3]
+![alt text][image3] ![alt text][image8]

+After Augmentation of training data, the size of augmented set is **69,598 images**
+- The following chart depicts the number of images per class;

+![alt text][image1.1]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.